stratigos/emotional-intelligence/README.md

 ### Interviews

-Occassional interviews about individual people's thoughts and feelings on our EI/EQ efforts can provide new opportunities for improvement.
+Occasional interviews about individual people's thoughts and feelings on our EI/EQ efforts can provide new opportunities for improvement.

 ### Diversity and Inclusion Training

-We reccomend having a workplace culture where D&I training occurrs at regular intervals, for all employees.
+We recommend having a workplace culture where D&I training occurs at regular intervals, for all employees.

 Companies can connect with Emotional Intelligence Leadership Consultants to explore programs and training options for employees.
 The training process can be improved over time when combined with employee interviews.

 ### Invitation

-Maintaining a posture of invitation increases the liklihood of adoption of our values.
-We belive that the attribution of wrongness, judgement, or fault when sharing our values decreases the liklihood that our intentions are understood.
+Maintaining a posture of invitation increases the likelihood of adoption of our values.
+We believe that the attribution of wrongness, judgment, or fault when sharing our values decreases the likelihood that our intentions are understood.

 We invite you to fork this repository, and contribute.